 Visit one of the four imperial cities of Morocco and see the Roman ruins of an ancient kingdom.
 Explore the Medina of Meknes, go to the historic remains of Volubilis, and see the holy town of Moulay Idriss on the Meknes and Volubilis Day Trip.

-Founded by Mediterranean trading nations, ruled by empirical Romans, and squabbled over by European powers before fi nally returning to the Moroccan nation in 1956, it’s perhaps no surprise that the city defies comparison with any other in Morocco.
+Founded by Mediterranean trading nations, ruled by empirical Romans, and squabbled over by European powers before finally returning to the Moroccan nation in 1956, it’s perhaps no surprise that the city defies comparison with any other in Morocco.

 The layout within Tangier’s Medina, like most throughout Morocco, was never planned in advance.
 As the need arose, a labyrinth of streets and small squares emerged that eventually became the various quarters there today.
 The Grand Socco offers the most straightforward approach to the Medina.
-This is a busy transport hub and a good place to watch the chaos of traffic, carts, and people go about their daily routines.
+This is a busy transport hub and a good place to watch the chaos of traffic, carts, and people going about their daily routines.

 Embark on a full-day trip to the historical city of Tangier from Tarifa.
 Marvel at city and rural highlights on a guided minibus tour, including the Caves of Hercules, and enjoy a delicious lunch.

 The French-built city centre and its formal, colonial buildings already seem to belong to a different and distant age.
-The style of the administrative buildings in particular is known as Mauresque, or sometimes as “Neo-Moorish”, essentially a French idealization and “improvement” on traditional Moroccan styles, with lots of horseshoe arches, and even the odd touch of darj w ktarf, originally an Almohad motif.
+The style of the administrative buildings, in particular, is known as Mauresque, or sometimes as “Neo-Moorish”, essentially a French idealization and “improvement” on traditional Moroccan styles, with lots of horseshoe arches, and even the odd touch of darj w ktarf, originally an Almohad motif.

 Casablanca’s most obvious sight is the Hassan II Mosque, and it also has the only Jewish museum in the Muslim world, but the city’s true delight remains the Mauresque and Art Deco architecture.